amazoneo-la/amazoneo-la.github.io/_pages/about.md

 ## amazoneo community

-The amazoneo is a social-led blockchain community that emerged in order to develop and consolidate the NEO Smart Economy in the Latin America.
+The amazoneo is a social-led blockchain community that emerged in order to develop and consolidate the NEO Smart Economy in Latin America.
 With representatives from diverse countries and regions in a interdisciplinary environment, amazoneo aims to enable a sustainable digital transformation of the territories.

 ## Goals

 Among our key short-term goals we aim at
-- reaching at least one member from the 20 countries of Latin America;
+- reaching at least one member from all the countries of Latin America;
-- reaching 1000 members by the end of 2018;
+- reaching 500 members by the end of 2018;
 - determining the governance and policies by 31st of December, 2018;
-- establishing partnerships with accelators, incubators, living labs, industry and think tanks.
+- establishing partnerships with accelators, incubators, living labs, industry, research centers and think tanks.
 - dividing into countries and subregions (continental, national, regional, state and territorial levels).
 - establishing comissions with specific context-dependent governance, but shared principles.
 - consolidating a newsletter in with the major advancements of blockchain technology in Latin America with focus on the NEO ecosystem in Portuguese, Spanish and French languages.